 The 2014 Yearbook is organized into three major sections.
 The first section offers a summary of the data and describes national trends in enrollment, quality standards, and spending for state-funded preschool.
 The second section presents detailed profiles outlining each state's policies with respect to preschool access, quality standards, and resources for the 2013-2014 year.
 In addition to providing basic program descriptions, these state profiles describe unique features of a state's program and recent changes that have altered the program since 2013-2014 or can be expected to alter it in future.
 Profile pages are also included for states without state-funded programs.
 A description of our methodology follows the state profiles, and the last section of the report contains appendices.
 The appendices include tables that provide the complete 2013-2014 survey data obtained from every state, as well as Head Start, child care, U.S. Census, and special education data.

-Programs that serve young children operate under a variety of names and auspices, including the federal Head Start program as well as privately and publicly funded child care.
+Programs that serve young children operate under a variety of names and auspices and include the federal Head Start program as well as privately and publicly funded child care.
 State prekindergarten programs play an increasingly important role as part of this larger array of programs.
-The 2013 Yearbook seeks to improve the public's knowledge and understanding of state efforts to expand the availability of high-quality education to young children in the 21st century.
+The 2014 Yearbook seeks to improve the public's knowledge and understanding of state efforts to expand the availability of high-quality education to young children in the 21st century.
 The National Institute for Early Education Research has developed the State Preschool Yearbook series to provide information on the availability and quality of services offered through these programs to children at ages 3 and 4 and serve as a resource to policymakers and educators seeking to start all young learners on the right foot.

-Barnett, W.S., Carolan, M.E., Squires, J.H., Clarke Brown, K. (2013).
-The state of preschool 2013: State preschool yearbook.
+Barnett, W.S., Carolan, M.E., Squires, J.H., Clarke Brown, K., & Horowitz, M. (2015).
+The state of preschool 2014: State preschool yearbook.
 New Brunswick, NJ: National Institute for Early Education Research.